Who We Are And What We Do

 Parents can help the entire process by doing the following:

-- Utilize this Reference Guide to obtain answers to your questions.
+- Use this Handbook to obtain answers to your questions.

 - Contact the Junior Sailing Director directly with questions or problems.
 Provide concerns, comments or ideas outside of scheduled class times.

 - Monitor the Jr. Calendar; plan early for events.

 - Volunteer for Jr. Program activities and fundraisers.

 - Ensure sailors arrive to class on time.

 - Notify instructors if sailors must leave early or cannot attend.

 - Ensure sailors come to class with weather appropriate clothing (see “What to Bring”).

 - Support the coaches and leave the coaching to them.